Plain Tales from the Hills

 pdfFree

-When travellers there were not many in those years came to Kotgarth, Lispeth used to lock herself into her own room for fear they might take her away to Simla, or somewhere out into the unknown world.
+When travelers—there were not many in those years—came to Kotgarth, Lispeth used to lock herself into her own room for fear they might take her away to Simla, or somewhere out into the unknown world.

 This was the first mention Lispeth had ever made of her matrimonial views, and the Chaplain's wife shrieked with horror.
 However, the man on the sofa needed attention first.
 He was a young Englishman, and his head had been cut to the bone by something jagged.
-Lispeth said she had found him down the khud, so she had brought him in.
-He was breathing queerly and was unconscious.
+Lispeth had found him down the hillside, senseless, and, judging from his dress, he was a sahib.
+So she brought him in.